mvxGREEN/SpotiFlyer/README.md

 * **Target Platform**: Android (via .NET MAUI)
 * **IDE**: Visual Studio / Visual Studio for Mac

-## 💡 How It Works

-1. **Input:** Provide a Spotify track link within the app.
-2. **Metadata Scraping:** SpotiFlyer fetches the exact track metadata (Title, Artist, Album).
-3. **Search & Match:** The app forwards this metadata to its search engines (Soulseek, then yt-dlp) to find an identical download.
-4. **Download:** The closest match is then downloaded straight to your Android device.

 ## ⚡️ Quick Start App

 1. Download latest APK from [Releases](https://github.com/mvxGREEN/SpotiFLyer/releases) to an Android device.